 In some areas there will be waterlogging that will delay or prevent summer or winter plantings and irrigation infrastructure will need to be repaired.
 While in other areas the increased water availability will allow a larger dryland cropping area to be farmed in the coming season.

 Farms lose massive amounts of topsoil - now settling in catchments downstream, what effect will this have on crop production in the future?

 Floods will remove significant amounts of topsoil over a large area of farming land.
 While some parts of the landscape will lose significant amounts of topsoil (both from the flood but also from the sheet erosion as rain fell on wet soils) other areas will benefit from the depositing of new topsoil.

 However, the removal of topsoil is always a loss for agricultural productivity as topsoil is the part of the soil horizon with higher levels of organic matter and nutrients and generally better structure.
 Also where soil has been removed from actively cropped lands, the fertiliser that has been applied by the farmer has also been washed away.

 These attributes are slow to replace (if ever) and ultimately reduce yield unless higher levels of inputs are applied, particularly in the short term.

 As the more neutral surface soil is lost through erosions, farmers may need to apply extra lime and nutrients before new crops can be planted.
-Winter farming systems across the black and grey clay soils of the Darling Downs region are based on building soil moisture from the summer rains; so there is some good news for this region come next season as farmers will have almost 100 per cent soil moisture to start their next plantings.
+Winter farming systems across the black and grey clay soils are based on building soil moisture from the summer rains; so there is some good news for farmers with this type of soil come the following season, as they will have almost 100 per cent soil moisture to start their next plantings.

-In addition, farmers relying on irrigation have replenished water supplies, in the case where dams and equipment have not been damaged.
+In addition, following heavy rain farmers relying on irrigation will have replenished water supplies, in the case where dams and equipment have not been damaged.
 Successful farmers accurately match soil type, irrigation method and crop choice so decisions about next season’s crops and farm management practices will need to be reassessed due to the floods.